A Church at Croydon

 In the south aisle, behind iron railings, is the white marble monument (still slightly damaged) to Archbishop Sheldon, who founded the Sheldonian Theatre in Oxford and died in Croydon in 1677.
 Emblems of mortality are carved beneath his reclining figure.
 Nearby is another remnant of the brass to Thomas Heron (1544), depicting his daughters.
 Also in this wall are two small recesses, one though to be an aumbry with a piscina drain inserted, the other closer to the porch probably a former holy water stoup.

-The south porch, with its parvise and original vaulting, dates from the 15th century, although this is not usually accessible (the exterior can, however, be seen from the memorial garden south of the church).
-The octagonal font is Victorian and has a very tall canopy, carved with figures of archbishops.
-West of the font is a restored tomb recess, and beneath the west window there are fragments from an old tomb (Nicholas Heron, 1568).
+The south porch, with its original vaulting and parvis room above, dates from the 15th century, although this is not usually accessible (the exterior can, however, be seen from the memorial garden south of the church).
+The octagonal font is Victorian of coloured alabaster which depicts biblical scenes of baptism.
+Over it hangs a very tall canopy, in medieval style, originally with carved figures of Archbishops Davidson, Sheldon and Whitgift, and St John the Baptist, although two are now missing.

 Dedication